hshashank06/hshashank06/README.md

 ### Hi there, I'm [Shashank Hara Sridhar] aka Shashank👋
 - B.Tech Information and Communitcation Technology.
-As a Student of ICT Engineering, My Field of Interest is very diverse.
-I am Familiar with Python, JAVA, C, C++, Kotlin.
-I Enjoy Coding, majorly have passion towards Robotics and Learning new Technologies.
-My dream is to become a Skilled Robotics Engineer.:smile::smile:
+As a Student of ICT, I have varied knowledge in the fields of computer science, Information Technology and Communication Systems.I have experience in programming with C, C++,Java, Python and Lua.I love learning new and diverse technologies and have participated in several Technical Competitions.:smile::smile:

 ### Experience!:briefcase:
   - Core Member (Internship)